 6.31.1 Applicability to language

 Since Java is an object oriented language, the structure is inherent in the language to lead to well structured programs.
 The Java language does not contain the goto statement.
 However, even though Java sets forth this structure and in spite of it, programmers can create unstructured code.
-Java does have the continue, break, throw, and return statements that can create complicated control flow when used in an undisciplined manner.
+Java does have the continue, break, throw, and return statements that can create complicated control flows when used in an undisciplined manner.
 Unstructured {spaghetti} code can be more difficult for Java static analyzers to analyze and is sometimes used on purpose to obfuscate the functionality of software.
 Code that has been modified multiple times by an assortment of programmers to add or remove functionality or to fix problems can be prone to become unstructured.

 IEC 61508 [3] highly recommends the use of no more than one return statement in a method.
 At times, this guidance can have the opposite effect, such as in the case of an if check of parameters at the start of a method that requires the remainder of the method to be encased in the if statement in order to reach the single exit point.
 If, for example, the use of multiple exit points can arguably make a piece of code clearer, then they should be used.
 However, the code should be able to withstand a critique that a restructuring of the code would have made the need for multiple exit points unnecessary.